Cassiopeia (constellation): 'W' asterism

+The constellation Cassiopeia showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 Gamma Cassiopeiae now known as Tiansi is the prototype Gamma Cassiopeiae variable star, a type of variable star that has a variable disc of material flung off by the high rotation rate of the star.
 Gamma Cassiopeiae has a minimum magnitude of 3.0 and a maximum magnitude of 1.6, but is generally near magnitude 2.2, with unpredictable fades and brightenings.
 It is a spectroscopic binary, with an orbital period of 203.59 days and a companion with a calculated mass about the same as the Sun.
 However, no direct evidence of this companion has been found, leading to speculation that it might be a white dwarf or other degenerate star.
 It is 550±10 light-years from Earth.

 Delta Cassiopeiae, also known as Ruchbah or Rukbat, meaning "knee," is a possible Algol-type eclipsing binary star with a maximum brightness of magnitude 2.7.
-It has been reported to show eclipses of less than 0.1 magnitudes with a period of 2 years and 1 month., but this has never been confirmed.
+It has been reported to show eclipses of less than 0.1 magnitudes with a period of 2 years and 1 month, but this has never been confirmed.
 It is 99.4±0.4 light-years from Earth.
 Delta Cassiopeiae was the star used by Jean Picard in 1669 to establish the length on the Earth's surface corresponding to one degree, and hence the radius of the Earth.

 Epsilon Cassiopeiae also known as Segin has an apparent magnitude of 3.3.
 Located 410±20 light-years from Earth, it is a hot blue-white star of spectral type B3 III with a surface temperature of ±15,680 K. It is 6.5 times as massive and 4.2 times as wide as the Sun, and belongs to a class of stars known as Be stars—rapidly spinning stars that throw off a ring or shell of matter.